 This cheeseball is best if eaten within 3-5 days of making it.
 After it has been stored in the refrigerator, it is best to bring it to room temperature before serving.

 You can make the smoked salmon cream cheese ball ahead.
 I recommend making it the day before you are going to serve it but not much more.
 Keep it stored in the refrigerator until you are going to serve, but bring it out to let it come to room temperature before serving.
 Keep it covered while in the refrigerator so that the outside cheese does not get hard.

 - 4 oz. smoked salmon (I use alderwood smoked, find it near the cold seafood at the store, do not buy lox or canned salmon).

 - Start by checking the salmon for bones.
 I remove the skin and discard, then use two forks to shred it and see if there are any bones.
 Sometimes I find a few, sometimes I find none.

 - Add the salmon, cream cheese, green onions, lemon juice and pepper to a large bowl and blend together using a hand held electric mixer (or blend together using a stand mixer and with the blade attachment).

-- Form the salmon cream cheese into a ball.
+- Form the salmon cream cheese into a ball either with your hand or a spatula, I do this right in the bowl.
 Spread the pecans on to a plate and roll the ball into the nuts, you may need to place the nuts on with your hands.

 - Place on a serving platter with desired dippers.
 I love wheat thins, raincoast crisp crackers, but often serve with a cut up sourdough baguette.